In this article from the Linux Tutorials, we want to teach you How To Secure Apache with Let’s Encrypt on Ubuntu 22.04.

 Let’s Encrypt is a free certificate authority developed by the Internet Security Research Group (ISRG).

-Let’s Encrypt provide two types of certificates.
+Let’s Encrypt provides two types of certificates.
 The standard single-domain SSL and the Wildcard SSL cover not only a single domain; but all of its subdomains too.
-Both types of SSL certificates are issued for a period of 90 days, and on SiteGround servers when installed they have renewed automatically.
+Both types of SSL certificates are issued for 90 days, and on SiteGround servers when installed they are renewed automatically.
 These certificates are domain-validated, don’t require a dedicated IP, and are supported on all SiteGround hosting solutions.

-Before you start to secure your Apache on Ubuntu 22.04, you need some requirements first.
+Before you start to Secure Apache with Lets Encrypt on Ubuntu 22.04, you need some requirements first.

 Requirements